 The PRG Principal Activity will be implemented in Niger at multiple levels.
 During the electoral period to achieve Outcome 1, multi-stakeholder dialogue activities will happen at the central level in Niamey and at the regional level in each of Niger’s eight regions.
 This is to ensure an equitable distribution of engagement with actors, including political parties, across the country.
 Additional engagement at the sub-regional level (departments, communes, and a sample of districts when needed and possible) should also be planned to the greatest extent possible across the country and particularly in the regions of Niamey, Agadez, and the other regions anticipated to be targeted under Outcome 2.

 Second, to achieve Outcome 2 after the elections and in project Phase 1, the piloting of the collective action approach will take place at the central level in Niamey to engage with key stakeholders working nationally, and then will also be implemented at the regional and sub-regional levels in four regions: Niamey, Agadez, and one USAID Resilience region (Tillaberi, Maradi, or Zinder) and then either Diffa or Tahoua.
 At the sub-regional level, sites should be strategically selected to align whenever possible with sites where there is current USAID programming.
 Particular attention will be paid to communes identified as particularly vulnerable per USAID vulnerability mapping, with particular attention to areas facing food insecurity and violent conflict risks.
 Additional regions may be added in Phase 1 or further in a Phase 2 depending on the availability of funds.
-Specific sub-regional site selection for Outcome 2 will need to be conducted in conjunction with the external evaluation team responsible for the PRG impact evaluation.
+Specific sub-regional site selection for Outcome 2 will need to be conducted in conjunction with the external evaluation team responsible for the PRG impact evaluation as the rollout of activities associated with Outcome 2 will need to follow standard randomization techniques.

 C.2 Period of Performance